 AND THEN I WAS HEARING COLORS

-As a jazz restaurant, the space was designed with harmonious physical & visual interactions in mind.
-Dynamics & plays between the performers on stage and the various corners of the venue were essential.
-Thus, different seating areas, each with their particular functions, were created: a formal dining area stretches down the entire left side wall, while an elongated bar takes over the entire facing wall.
-In the center, low-seating allows customers to enjoy the stage performance more intently, while high tables further back, catering for side conversations, are integrated into the library racks.
-Finally, “love-bird cages”, surrounded by greenery, offer a more intimate & sensual experience, but are also considered the best seats in the house, as they enjoy a straight, unobstructed view of the entire space, while still maintaining a certain private cache.
+This jazz restaurant was designed to cater for harmonious physical & visual interactions .
+The dynamics and movement between the performers on stage and the various corners of the venue were essential.
+Thus, different seating areas with a particular function were created: a formal dining area stretches down the entire left wall, while an elongated bar takes over the entire facing wall.
+In the center, low-seating allows clients to enjoy the stage performance more intently, while high tables further back, integrated within the library racks, caters for side conversations.
+Finally, “love-bird cages”, surrounded with greenery, offer a more cocooned intimacy & sensual experience, while maintaining an unobstructed view of the entire floor.

 Client | MetroLounge